stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocator.md

 ## Summary

-In this chapter we designed and implemented the device memory allocator using a memory pool.
+In this chapter we:

-The API methods to manage device memory are defined in the `VulkanLibraryMemory` JNA interface.
+- Implemented the framework for memory allocation.

+TODO